CodeKrakken/debugging-tech-test/README.md

 <br>
 This suggests a database issue.
 I suspect that `/companies/[n]` is hardcoded to pull data from row 1 of the table.
 Indeed, deleting Company 1 causes the remaining pages to show Company 2's data, now found in row 1.
 <br>
 This issue also affects company creation on `/companies/new`.
-It saves the new company details correctly and routes to a new `/companies/[n]` page, which obviously inherits the issue from the template.
+It saves the new company details correctly but the new `/companies/[n]` page inherits the issue.

 ## Issue 2